dfamonteiro/blog/blog/content/posts/2025-books.md

 ## P.S.
 2025-12-26

-This was meant to be the end of the blog post, but as it turns out, I managed to sneak a few more books in before the end of the year!
-I learned a valuable lesson though: be **_absolutely sure_** that your year is truly done before you publish a "Year in Review" post.
+This was meant to be the end of the blog post, but as it happens, I managed to squeeze in a few more books in before the end of the year!
+I learned a valuable lesson though: make **_absolutely sure_** that your year is truly done before you publish a "Year in Review" post.

-Without further ado, here are the books I managed to read after the original publishing date of this blog post.
+Without further ado, here are the books I managed to read after this blog post was originally posted.

 ### The Kubernetes Book: 2023 Edition (Nigel Poulton & Pushkar Joglekar)

 If you don't know anything about Kubernetes, you should read this book.
 If you _kinda_ know Kubernetes, you should read this book anyway.

-Before delving into this book I already had some working knowledge of operating a kubernetes cluster, but none related to creating new K8s resources from scratch.
+Before delving into this book I already had some working knowledge of operating a Kubernetes cluster, but none related to creating new K8s resources from scratch.
 That has now changed after reading Poulton's work: he does a great job of methodically and thoroughly explaining all the fundamental concepts of this technology, while keeping a good pace throughout the book.
 I now feel I have a solid grasp on the fundamentals of Kubernetes.

-I'd like to take a moment to compliment the way the practical sections of the book are written: while the idea is to reproduce the console commands in your computer, the book makes such an effort of including the expected command line outcomes that these sections become perfectly readable even without a computer in front of you.
+I'd like to take a moment to compliment the way the practical sections of the book are written: while the idea is to reproduce the console commands in your computer, the book makes such an effort of including the expected command line output that these sections become perfectly readable even without a computer in front of you.

 ### OpenShift for Developers: A Guide for Impatient Beginners (Joshua Wood & Brian Tannous)